Update from Definitive Healthcare Corp. (DH): A steady trajectory - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Nov 07 when Krantz Jason Ronald bought 450,000 shares for $11.54 per share.
 The transaction valued at 5,193,000 led to the insider holds 450,000 shares of the business.

 SEA VII Management, LLC sold 1,016,000 shares of DH for $23,114,000 on Aug 09.
 The Director now owns 2,508,971 shares after completing the transaction at $22.75 per share.
 On Aug 08, another insider, SEA VII Management, LLC, who serves as the Director of the company, sold 1,100,000 shares for $24.50 each.
 As a result, the insider received 26,950,000 and left with 2,508,971 shares of the company.